 to see some

-Lookup/OptionSet fields in Dynamics CRM are drop-down fields in Dynamics such as Lead Source, Preferred Contact Method, etc.
+Picklist/OptionSet fields in Dynamics are drop-down fields such as Lead Source, Preferred Contact Method, etc.

 Each option in the drop-down consists of a text label and a numeric value.
 These fields cannot simply be mapped like standard text fields on a form such as name, email or address fields.
 They require a little more setup, but are fully supported by the plugin.

-This article will walk you through the process of how to add a Lookup/OptionSet field to a form so that it can be mapped in a feed and flow through to Dynamics CRM.
+This article will walk you through the process of how to add a Picklist/OptionSet field to a form so that it can be mapped in a feed and flow through to from WordPress to Dynamics CRM or Dynamics 365.

 - Next, click on an existing lead record.